 How to cure parvo without a vet

 A parvo-infected dog needs immediate hospitalization so that the dog can get proper medications.
-The treatment is required to control the pet’s vomiting, nausea, abdominal pain, to keep the dog dehydrated, also to prevent bacterial infections.
+The treatment is required to control the pet’s vomiting, nausea, and abdominal pain, to keep the dog dehydrated, also to prevent bacterial infections.
 Without proper veterinarian medications, care, and support, parvo treatment at home are not actually recommended.
 Though depending on the seriousness of the disease the parvo dog can be treated at home with regular follow-up and care.
 Moreover, the Canine Parvovirus Infection treatment is one of the most costly treatments.
 So to down the cost of the treatment, home remedies after a veterinarian check-up is a good idea.
 Therefore, the owner must follow certain rules according to the vet’s suggestions.
 By following the right tips the owner will notice the improvements of the dog’s health condition within a week.

-Parvo treatment at Home
+Parvo treatment at home

-- Besides the IV fluids, the Amoxicillin is needed to kill the bacterial infection in the puppy’s gut, which helps to regain its appetite.
+- Besides the IV fluids, Amoxicillin is needed to kill the bacterial infection in the puppy’s gut, which helps to regain its appetite.
 The dosage will be provided after every 12 hours according to the pup’s body weight.

 - By this time the puppy will be in much better condition than earlier.
 If it is strong enough to walk, it is recommended to take out the puppy for a little walk.